datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/migrate-to-version-2.md

    that should be visible to $productName$ $version$, then set `AMBASSADOR_LABEL_SELECTOR=version-two=true` in its Deployment.

+3. **If $productName$ 1.X is using ACME, $productName$ $version$ cannot also use ACME.**

+   The processes that handle ACME challenges cannot be managed by both $productName$ 1.X and $productName$ $version$ at the same time.
+The simplest way of managing this is to let $productName$ 1.X handle ACME during the migration, to allow for a smoother rollback if necessary.

+   This is the most common case requiring isolated configurations as described above.

 You can also migrate by [installing $productName$ $version$ in a separate cluster](../migrate-to-2-alternate).
 This permits absolute certainty that your $productName$ 1.X configuration will not be affected by changes meant for $productName$ $version$, and it eliminates concerns about